Complete The Synthetic Division Problem Below 2 1 7

 One of the primary applications of synthetic division is finding the roots (or zeros) of a polynomial.
 If the remainder is zero after performing synthetic division with a particular divisor c, then c is a root of the polynomial, and (x - c) is a factor.

-For example, in Example 2 above, we found that when dividing x³ - 4x² + x + 6 by x + 1, the remainder was 0.
-This means that x = -1 is a root of the polynomial, and (x + 1) is a factor.
+Here's one way to look at it: in Example 2 above, we found that when dividing x³ - 4x² + x + 6 by x + 1, the remainder was 0.
+What this tells us is x = -1 is a root of the polynomial, and (x + 1) is a factor.

 Factoring Polynomials